Binary Search Tree in Action (In-order)

 Info

-If you are asked to implement a method select(int k)
+If you need to implement a method select(int k)

-in a binary search tree (BST), how would you design it?
+in a binary search tree to get the element by rank, how would you design it?

 is the number of nodes in the BST.

--th smallest element should also have a logarithmic complexity, which depends on how much information each BST node records.
+So, to find the k-th smallest element, the best algorithm should also have logarithmic time complexity.
+But this depends on how much information each node in the BST stores.

-, and the current node knows its rank is m
+For example, if you want to find the element with rank k, and the current node knows its own rank is m, you can compare m

 :